bootleq/vim-noise/README.md

 -----------

-- Currently, doesn't support dynamically reload settings, you have to restart Vim to take effect of changing settings.
+- Currently, doesn't support dynamically reload settings, you have to restart Vim to take effect of changed settings.